ionutfrent15/Java-Java/README.md

 # Java-Java
-# Simple client-server app for a warehouse of products
+"Simple client-server app for a warehouse of products"